JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 ## Nonlinear Model

 In this example, the goal is to control the angular position ``θ`` of a pendulum attached to a motor.
-Knowing that the manipulated input is the motor torque ``τ``, the I/O vectors are:
+Knowing that the manipulated input is the motor torque ``τ`` in Nm, the I/O vectors are:

 ```math
 \begin{aligned}